Shu682682/Shu682682/README.md

 - 🌈 Transitioning career path to the tech-savvy realm of Software Engineering.

-- 🌐 Java is my go-to programming language, but I'm also keenly exploring the cloud computing landscape.

 - 🎓 Currently honing my skills in Software Engineering at the University of California, Irvine.

 - 🌱 Actively seeking a 2024 internship in software engineering where I can contribute with enthusiasm and a fresh perspective!